Steven S. An

 Activities:

-• There's no correct pronunciation for my last name in the English language, but saying it like "on" seems to be popular.
+• There's no "correct" pronunciation for my last name in English, but saying it like "on" is fine.

 • Here's a cool calendar interface I've been working on in my spare time.